 - Keep the focus on the obituee.
-You can give the cause of death briefly, either in general terms (“was the victim of a violent crime”) or with specificity (“was shot during a drug-related dispute“), and then quickly move on, focusing the remaining obituary on the obituee, sharing stories and memories, paying tribute to his accomplishments, and highlighting what you’d like people to remember about him.
+You can give the cause of death briefly, either in general terms (for example, “died by suicide” or “was the victim of a violent crime”) or with specificity (“was shot during a drug-related dispute“), and then quickly move on.
+Focus the remaining obituary on the obituee, sharing stories and memories, paying tribute to his accomplishments, and highlighting what you’d like people to remember about him.
 You might even want to build a full-scale virtual memorial.
 (If so, see this spreadsheet, in which I compare the cost and features of about 90 different digital afterlife services.)

 - Make a statement.
-Your other option is to use the obituary as a platform to raise awareness about, say, domestic violence or water safety or depression, in the hope of preventing any similar tragic death.
+Your other option is to use the obituary as a platform to raise awareness about, say, family violence or water safety or depression, in the hope of preventing any similar tragic death.
 Maybe that’s precisely what the obituee would have wanted you to do.
-But it’s difficult to do both — that is, focus on the obituee’s life and send a social message.
+But it’s difficult to do both — that is, focus on the obituee’s life and use the obituary as a soapbox.
 That doesn’t mean you should leave out personal stories and memories about the obituee when you speak out.
-In fact, you absolutely should bring the obituee to life with specific details, since any appeal becomes all the more powerful (and more interesting, frankly) when you put a human face on it.
-But using the obituary as a stage swings the spotlight toward the issue and away from your loved one.
+In fact, you absolutely should bring the obituee to life with specific details, since any social message becomes all the more powerful (and more interesting, frankly) when you put a human face on it.
+But be aware that using the obituary as a stage swings the spotlight toward the issue and away from your loved one.
 If you do go this route, make a passionate but well-reasoned appeal.
 Don’t let emotion cloud your message.
 Avoid hurling insults, cursing, calling people names, or simply railing against people or institutions.
-A statement made with quiet dignity, even with an undercurrent of anguish and outrage roiling beneath it, is more powerful than mockery or slurs.
+A statement made with quiet dignity, even one with a seething undercurrent of anguish and outrage, is more powerful than mockery or slurs.

 But write the obituary yourself if you feel strong enough.
-(For help getting started, download my Quick-Start Guide to Writing an Online Obituary.)
-Whether you create a beautiful tribute to honor your loved one’s memory or make a public statement about the issue that’s now irrevocably changed your life, crafting an obituary is a final gift to the obituee and may be the first step toward healing for yourself.
+(For help getting started, download this Quick-Start Guide to Writing an Online Obituary.)
+Whether you create a beautiful tribute to honor your loved one’s memory or make a public statement about the issue that’s now irrevocably changed your life, crafting an obituary is a final gift to the obituee and may be the first step toward your own healing.

 (Photo courtesy U.S. Air Force, by Tech.
 Sgt.
 Mark R. W. Orders-Woempner)